An expert report is a written report from an expert that a party uses as evidence in a VCAT case.

 The expert must provide an impartial opinion based on their area of expertise.
 They must make an oath that their report is written to the best of their knowledge and expertise.

 What to include in an expert report

-All expert reports must have the following:
+All expert reports must have:

 - the name and address of the expert